11/12/2024

 speaker

-you.
-We now turn to Stephen Ramsey with Thompson Research Group.
+We now turn to Steven Ramsey with Thompson Research Group.
 Your line is open.
 Please go ahead.

 speaker

 Good evening.
-I wanted to get some perspective from you around the context of the pro forma financial profile.
-Given really 12 month revenue, 1.9 billion with an EBITDA margin just above 9%.
-And this profile of 2 billion at an implied 10% EBITDA margin.
-So I guess maybe the first question looking back in time, 2022 and 2023 pro forma lower revenue yet EBITDA margin exceeded 10% with the targeted pro forma profile.
-The margin similar to slightly lower yet the rental fleet maybe a bit lower yet also a higher level of economic EBIT.
-So I'm curious the puts and takes of how you see the business as different on that pro forma profile versus looking back at the couple years leading up to the pause year of 2024.
+Wanted to get some perspective from you around the context of the pro forma financial profile given trailing 12-month revenue, 1.9 billion with an EBITDA margin just above 9%, and this profile of 2 billion at an implied 10% EBITDA margin.
+So I guess maybe the first question looking back in time, 2022 and 2023 pro forma, lower revenue, yet EBITDA margin exceeded 10% with the targeted pro forma profile. the margin similar to slightly lower, yet the rental fleet may be a bit lower, yet also a higher level of economic EBIT.
+So I'm curious the puts and takes of how you see the business as different on that pro forma profile versus looking back at the couple of years leading up to the pause year of 2024.

 speaker

-I think Steve, where I would go is just more capital efficient business relative to those prior years.
-So if you think about rental revenue, just rent to rent revenue in the EBITDA margins, our margins are no different in that department than some of the larger rental houses, right?
-Which trade 50% or higher, let's say, on an EBITDA margin basis.
+I think, Steve, where I would go is just a more capital efficient business relative to those prior years.
+So if you think about rental revenue, just rent to rent revenue in the EBITDA margins, you know, our margins are no different in that department than some of the larger rental houses, right?
+Which trade, you know, 50% or higher, let's say on an EBITDA margin basis.
 But it's capital intense, right?
-The rental business.
-And so we've never really gotten too caught up in our EBITDA margin more focused on capital efficiency.
-So despite it maybe being higher historically, I think what we're trying to paint a picture of, we want to be more dealership than rental house.
+The rental business. we've never really gotten too caught up in our EBITDA margin, more focused on capital efficiency.
+So despite it maybe being higher historically, I think what we were trying to paint a picture of, we want to be more dealership than rental house.
 We want to be more capital efficient than we've been historically.
-So it's a different 10% EBITDA wise and that more of it's pushing to the bottom line versus maybe getting reinvested into the business.
+So it's a different 10% EBITDA wise and that more of it's pushing to the bottom line and, and, versus maybe getting reinvested into the business.
 And so that would be the difference.
 It's not meant to be taken as, hey, we're going to be less profitable.
-It's actually the opposite where we want to be more dealership, less rental house, and be more capital efficient.
+It's actually the opposite, where we want to be more dealership, less rental house, and be more capital efficient.

 speaker

-Okay.
-That's great.
-That's great, Coler.
-That's helpful.
-And then on the GNA reduction of $4 million in the third quarter versus the first half, I wanted to clarify, is that expected to stick in Q4 and in 2025?
+Okay, that's great.
+That's great, Keller.
+It's helpful.
+And then on the G&A reduction of $4 million in the third quarter versus the first half, But I wanted to clarify, is that expected to stick in Q4 and in 2025?
 Or basically, is it fair to annualize that at a $15 or $16 million range?
 Or how should we think about that?

 speaker

-Yeah, clearly, it's SG&A, obviously, which has the selling element to it.
+Yeah, clearly, you know, it's SG&A, obviously, which has the selling element to it.
 When I compare quarters, our Q3 here on the top line was similar to Q1.
-And we're down, as you mentioned, if you compare Q1 to Q3, $4 million bucks on that line item.
-I think, Steve, we have implemented a few things to get rid of some fixed costs here, where the majority of that will stick.
-That said, and the other thing to point out, we did note an uptick here in October, and we feel like we're optimistic here about Q4.
-And so commissions to the sales team are likely up.
-So it's a long way, maybe, of saying we expect the majority of that to stick, but maybe not all of it as we had to Q4 here.
+And we're down, as you mentioned, if you compare Q1 to Q3, $4 million on that line item.
+I think, Steve, we have implemented a few things to get rid of some fixed costs here where the majority of that will stick.
+That said, and the other thing to point out, we did note an uptick here in October, and we feel like we're optimistic here about and so commissions to the sales team are likely up.
+So it's a long way maybe of saying we expect the majority of that to stick, but maybe not all of it as we head to Q4 here.

 speaker